ElektraInitiative/libelektra/doc/COMPILE.md

 http://www.cmake.org/Wiki/CMake_Useful_Variables

 #### ELEKTRA_DEBUG_BUILD and ELEKTRA_VERBOSE_BUILD  ####

-Only needed by elektra developers.
+Only needed by Elektra developers.
-Make the library to output some or a lot of things.
+Make the library to output logging information.
 It is not recommended to use these options.

 #### BUILD_DOCUMENTATION ####